oracle-livelabs/university/applied-database-systems-ai-db/tables-keys-sql-ai-db/tables-keys-sql-ai-db.md

         </copy>
     ```

-    > **Note :** Multi-Row Insert: Starting with Oracle Database 23c, the VALUE constructor has been extended so that you can now insert several rows in a single INSERT statement.
+    > **Note :** Multi-Row Insert: Starting with Oracle AI Database 26ai, the VALUE constructor has been extended so that you can now insert several rows in a single INSERT statement.

     ```
     <copy>